 These Vegan Matcha Green Tea Cupcakes are perfectly sweet with a subtle earthy matcha taste, loads of vegan matcha buttercream frosting, and a dusting of matcha powder on top for decoration!
 Plus, this recipe can be made in 35 minutes making it a truly easy vegan matcha dessert recipe!

-If you've been following SGTO for awhile, you know that, even though I may be a coffee addict, I LOVE baking with matcha.
-From my Vegan Matcha Black Sesame Sticky Buns to my Vegan Matcha Brownies, I truly believe a little sugar makes matcha even better!
+If you've been following SGTO for a while, you know that, even though I may be a coffee addict, I LOVE baking with matcha.
+From my Vegan Matcha Black Sesame Sticky Buns to my Vegan Matcha Cookies I truly believe a little sugar makes matcha even better!

 Tips to make matcha cupcakes

-The best type of matcha to use for this recipe is either culinary, latte, or ceremonial grade matcha.
-For a richer, greener color- make sure to use a high quality matcha powder from a reputable brand.
+The best type of matcha to use for these vegan matcha cupcakes is either culinary, latte, or ceremonial grade matcha.
+For a richer, greener color- make sure to use a high-quality matcha powder from a reputable brand.

 Culinary grade will be the more affordable option, but ceremonial will give a richer color and flavor.
-I personally used Rishi Matcha for this recipe which is a culinary grade matcha, however I also recommend MyEncha.
+I personally used Rishi Matcha for this recipe which is culinary grade matcha, however, I also recommend MyEncha.

 I do not recommend using anything labeled "green tea powder", any powder with added sugar, or a matcha latte mix that tends to have dairy creamer in it.

 Whisk sifted matcha powder in warm water first

 Why do this step?
 Simply because it helps to remove any larger clumps of matcha.
 First, sift the matcha, Then add it to a small with the matcha powder and whisk together until smooth.
 I used a baking whisk but a bamboo whisk specifically for matcha( Chasen) would work even better.